Country Living in a Cariboo Valley

 Potatoes are one of the most versatile vegetables you can grow.
 Find yourself some great potato recipes and discover delicious new ways to serve them.

-Make homemade french fries if you have a deep fryer.
 Put a chicken in the oven, add some potatoes, carrots and onions and roast the whole thing for dinner.
-Easy and delicious.
+Serve with peppers, eggplants, or tomatoes.
+Baking potatoes to serve with any meal is easy and delicious!

 Holes dug in garden for potatoes seed